The aim of the course

 How the course is assessed

-GCSE Statistics has a foundation tier (grades 1-5) and a higher tier (grades 4-9).
-Students must take both question papers at the same tier.
-Both question papers must be taken in the same series.
+Assessment of mathematics is entirely examination based.
+The exams will all be taken a the end of Year 11 in the same exam period.
+GCSE Mathematics has a foundation tier (grades 1-5) and a higher tier (grades 4-9).
+Students must take three question papers at the same tier.
+All question papers must be taken in the same series.

 The information in the table below is the same for both foundation and higher tiers.